Should I Use My Estate Agent’s Mortgage Broker?

-Do I have to use the estate agent’s mortgage advisor?
+Do I have to use the estate agent’s mortgage adviser?

-The short answer is no, you are under no obligation to use the estate agent’s mortgage advisor and you have the freedom to choose any advisor you want to work with.
+The short answer is no, you are under no obligation to use the estate agent’s mortgage adviser and you have the freedom to choose any adviser you want to work with.

 This can lead to estate agents seeming pushy about using their in-house broker but although there are lots of benefits for them to do this, the buyer will not get preferential treatment for using the agent’s mortgage broker.
 Before agreeing to use any mortgage broker, you should compare the service with at least one other broker, to work out which broker offers the best service for your requirements.